23turnerm/Crossing-The-Divide/README.md

-# Crossing-The-Divide
+# Crossing-The-Divide beta site

-This is a simple website for a highschool club.
+Crossing the divide is a higschool organization aiming to reduce political polarization by exposing students to a variety of perspectives.